smetj/smetj.net/content/submit-nagios-metrics-to-graphite-with-modgearman-and-metricfactory.rst

 **This article is superseded**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`Submit Nagios metrics to Graphite with ModGearman and MetricFactory revisited <|filename|submit-nagios-metrics-to-graphite-with-modgearman-and-metricfactory-revisited.rst>`_
+Read `Submit Nagios metrics to Graphite with ModGearman and MetricFactory revisited <|filename|submit-nagios-metrics-to-graphite-with-modgearman-and-metricfactory-revisited.rst>`_ instead.

-xxend_summaryxx

 When it comes down to monitoring Nagios is still the weapon of choice
 for many.
 I would have abandoned it if there weren't projects like